 - Don't shower, wash, douche or change your clothes, even though that may be your immediate reaction.
-If you choose to press charges, evidence may still exist if you don't wash. - Seek medical attention.
-You may have internal injuries, and you shouldn't live with the fear of STDs, AIDS or an unwanted pregnancy. - Trained medical staff may also assist you in contacting experienced sexual assault response team members who can help you file a police report, collect and preserve evidence, and provide victim assistance and rape crisis advocacy services. - Get counseling to help you deal with your feelings.
+If you choose to press charges, evidence may still exist if you do not wash. - Seek medical attention.
+You may have internal injuries, and you should not live with the fear of STDs, AIDS or an unwanted pregnancy. - Trained medical staff may also assist you in contacting experienced sexual assault response team members who can help you file a police report, collect and preserve evidence, and provide victim assistance and rape crisis advocacy services.